‘I’m so confused’: People without public defenders in Oregon speak out amid crisis

 "As you should," the nurse replied.

-It worked.
-Somewhat.
-Hawkins was approved to see an outside dentist, but since then, he hasn't heard anything "in weeks."
-And he has no attorney to help make it happen.
+It worked, but the grievance doesn't undo the damage.
+Hawkins was approved to see an outside dentist, who said two of his nerves were severed, meaning he won't get feeling back, he said.
+He's had no attorney to help him through the process.

-Hawkins has six open cases, but none of them are for violent offenses.
-His charges include theft, possessing a stolen vehicle, unauthorized use of a vehicle, computer crimes, identity theft and meth possession.
+He has six open cases, but none of them are for violent offenses.
+Charges include theft, possessing a stolen vehicle, unauthorized use of a vehicle, computer crimes, identity theft and meth possession.

 While in custody, Hawkins lost his job and the apartment he lived in with his wife because they couldn’t afford rent.
 She became homeless.
 As of Aug.
 31, Hawkins was still in jail.